27 yrs of 'spot' politics, zero results- Renzi-Salvini

 15 Ottobre 2019

 Rome, October 15 - Italia Viva leader Matteo Renzi said in a TV head-to-head with League leader Matteo Salvini Tuesday that "you've been doing politics for 27 years, you haven't brought home anything, Salvini.
 Only (advertising) spots.
 Yours is a spot politics".
 The former premier and former Democratic Party (PD) leader was debating anti-migrant Euroskeptic leader Salvini on the Porta a Porta TV show.
-Salvini accused Renzi of finding the current government liek a "mushroom".
+Salvini accused Renzi of finding the current government like a "mushroom".
+He also said the former PD leader was "a genius" who had not been "understood by the Italians".
+Renzi accused Salvini of whipping up a "climate of fear" against new taxes, which would not be levied.

 LE RUBRICHE